rvanmaanen/rvanmaanen.github.io/_posts/2018-04-29-Blogging-with-Jekyll-on-Windows.md

 title:  "Blogging with Jekyll on Windows"
 categories: jekyll windows
 description: A quick start for anyone who wants to start blogging with Jekyll on Windows by using Ubuntu through the Windows Subsytem for Linux and GitHub pages.
+excerpt_separator: <!--excerpt_end-->
 ---
 ![Logos]({{ "/assets/blogging_with_jekyll/logos.png" | absolute_url }})

 So!
 Time to write my first blog.
 Something simple first, guess I need a few posts to get into this.
-Judging by the amount of blogs, I’m probably not the first one starting out and probably won’t be the last so I thought I’d share what I did to set up this blog.
+Judging by the amount of blogs, I’m probably not the first one starting out and probably won’t be the last so I thought I’d share what I did to set up this blog.<!--excerpt_end-->

 First up, I did what I always do when I’m unsure how to solve a problem: Google it!
 Loads of articles, many about WordPress.
 But I want something different and even more important, I wanted something I trusted and for things to be simple.